 Hector International Airport completed the passenger terminal expansion/update project October 2008.
 The project updated the existing terminal building, added a fifth gate and third baggage claim, and expanded the security checkpoint area.
 Click here to see pictures of the completed project.

-- Delta offers flights to Minneapolis and Atlanta*.
+- Delta operates flights to Minneapolis and Atlanta*.

-- United offers flights to Chicago O’Hare and Denver.
+- United operates flights to Chicago O’Hare and Denver.

-- American operates flights to Chicago and Dallas.
+- American operates flights to Chicago, Dallas and Phoenix-Sky Harbor*.

-- Allegiant operates flights to Las Vegas, Phoenix-Mesa, Los Angeles*, Tampa* and Orlando-Sanford*.
+- Allegiant operates flights to Las Vegas, Phoenix-Mesa, Los Angeles* and Orlando-Sanford*.

 2014 was the busiest year for total passengers for the airport.
 Almost 900,000 total passengers either enplaned or deplaned at Hector International Airport.